jrskerrett/qchack-microsoft-challenge/README.md

 The winning teams will earn a sense of pride and accomplishment and possibly a gold star on their completion certificate.

+##	Lessons Learned
+–	How can quantum computing or Q# be exploited in your work?

 ## Resources

 Here is a list of resources to help you learn more about various parts of our challenge: